ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Related Works

-In this work, we focus on improving upon the aforementioned issue of sample efficiency to solve the co-design problem.
-We choose to tackle these issues by leveraging the sample efficiency of multi-fidelity methods and the knowledge-sharing aspect of existing policy transfer mechanisms.
+Transfer learning has been used to improve sample efficiency in several works.
+Schaff et al. \cite{Schaff2019} demonstrated the transfer of knowledge between previous and new designs by considering design parameters as an additional policy input.
+Similarly, Luck et al. \cite{luck2020data} used the Q-function from RL as an objective function for design adaptation from randomly chosen initial designs.
+Model-based methods like Villarreal et al. \cite{VillarrealCervantes2012} rely on modeling environment dynamics to learn both morphological and control policies sample-efficiently.
+However, such methods lack robustness, and are sensitive to changes in the dynamics or design parameters, emphasizing the importance of generalization and knowledge transfer for co-design.
+In many domains, control policies modeled via neural networks and trained using the Deep-RL framework have outperformed prior methods and have delivered state-of-the-art results \cite{Zhao2020}, \cite{Yu2020a} \cite{semage2022fast}.
+Although their ability to learn complex policies without supervision is desirable, deep RL deals solely with policy optimization, and is as such, sample inefficient by nature.

-Recently, there has been a spurt of research towards sample efficient optimization specifically in the context of hyperparameter optimization of deep neural networks, in which Bayesian Optimization (BO) and HyperBand are two leading research directions.
-Whilst BO provides a general framework, HyperBand provides a more specific solution that exploits stochastic monotonicity to achieve further sample efficiency through multi-fidelity search.
-Since RL also demonstrates stochastic monotonicity with respect to the number of steps, HyperBand provides a more natural choice.
+Recently Bayesian Optimization (BO) \cite{pelikan1999boa} and HyperBand \cite{Li2017} have successfully been used for sample efficient optimization, specifically in the context of hyperparameter optimization of deep neural networks.
+While BO provides a general framework for black-box optimization, HyperBand provides a more specific solution that exploits stochastic monotonicity to achieve further sample efficiency through multi-fidelity search.
+Since RL also demonstrates stochastic monotonicity with respect to the number of steps, HyperBand provides a more natural choice to work in conjunction with RL techniques.
+In this work, we focus on improving the sample efficiency of co-design by leveraging multi-fidelity methods and the knowledge-sharing aspect of existing policy transfer mechanisms.